The Homosexual Was Invented in 1869

 Conversion therapy didn’t emerge from hatred.
 It emerged from the medical framework itself.
 If homosexuality was an illness, then doctors had a duty to seek a cure.
 Electroshock.
 Aversion therapy.
 Hormonal intervention.
 Psychoanalysis aimed at resolving the “arrested development” that had produced the inversion.
 These weren’t conceived as punishments.
 They were treatments.
 The men who administered them often believed they were helping—relieving their patients of a condition that caused suffering and social exclusion.

 The road from Krafft-Ebing’s sympathetic case studies to electrodes attached to men watching images of other men is a straight line.
-No one meant to build that road.
-They built it anyway.
+No one meant to build that road and yet—hindsight and all that.

 From Subculture to Constituency